 Back to the car to cross the modern part of the city.
 Florianópolis has a booming city center with modern buildings, big avenues, and views to die for.
 It’s interesting how the scenery can change in minutes, from colonial buildings to high rising hotels and then to a bucolic fisherman village.
 Our third stop was the picturesque Lagoa da Conceição, a saltwater lake that is huge and also one of the top attractions in Florianópolis.

 A few more minutes in the car and we arrived at Barra da Lagoa, a fisherman village full of locals and only a handful of tourists.
 This is where local people eat seafood freshly caught and cooked to perfection.
-Before ordering your meal walk by the beach and along the canal where the Lagoa da Conceição connects to ocean to see some fishermen in action.
+Before ordering your meal walk by the beach and along the canal where the Lagoa da Conceição connects to the ocean to see some fishermen in action.

 Before we started the tour our guide asked about our preferences for lunch.
 Brazil is known for the delicious beef, but if you are in Florianópolis seafood is the best option.
 Leave the steakhouse for another day, feed your stomach and soul with fish, shrimps and all the local delicacies.